Barbados Geography and Statistics

 British English is the official language spoken on the island, especially in more formal settings.

-Some visitors say they find the local slang (‘Bajan’ dialect) tricky to understand however it is spoken freely by locals island-wide and is peppered with some humorous phrases and interesting words.
+Some visitors say they find the local slang (‘Bajan’ dialect) tricky to understand; however, it is spoken freely by locals island-wide and is peppered with some humorous phrases and exciting words.

 Tip: If you want to talk the talk, see both our Language and Dialect of Barbados pages and start practicing your Bajan tongue today!

 Anglican is officially Barbados’ national religion.
 However, there are various denominations of Christianity and non-Christian religions practiced throughout the island.
 The first English settlers who were sternly Anglican and from the moment they landed in Barbados, started work on a church in which they could go to worship.